shireeshglug/MyDjangoApp/README.md

 # MyDjangoApp
 Tweeter like Application - #codeit

-Please install django , crispy forms and pillow(PIL) pacakages to run this application
+Please install django , crispy forms and pillow(PIL) packages to run this application